Honey Citrus and Thyme Iced Tea

 Garnish with slices of orange, lemon or lime, and sprigs of thyme.

-Store the remaining tea in the jar, capped in the refrigerator for no more than 2 days before serving.
+Store the tea in a covered container in the refrigerator for no more than 2 days.

 Thank you so much for stopping by CCC!